Jennifer L. Martin: Advocacy and science communication

-Martin also contributes to science communication initiatives to help a wider audience understand her scientific fields of interest.
+Martin is a passionate science communicator.
 She has participated in events such as BrisScience, which runs public lectures on science and technology; SCOM BOMB, a Google hangout operated by the Australian Science Communicators, Science Rewired and the Centre for the Public Awareness of Science as part of the No Funny Business science communication website; and the 2014 UNESCO International Year of Crystallography, including a radio interview and public lecture.
+In 2023, she gave the IUCr Plenary Public Lecture entitled "How I fell in love with crystallography and why you should too".
 She also writes articles for The Conversation, an independent, online source of news and views from the academic and research community.
+In 2019, she released a children's book "My aunt is a protein crystal scientist.
+That's Rad!".

 Personal life

-Martin grew up in a large family of nine children in Dandenong, Victoria.
-She currently resides in Wollongong with her husband Michael.
+Martin grew up in a large family of nine children in Victoria.
+She currently resides in Brisbane with her husband Michael, and their cat Stan.